 Academic Units for Primary Care Training and Enhancement Grant

-Our Program in Primary Care, Health and Society is funded through a grant from the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Academic Units for Primary Care Training and Enhancement (AU-PCTE).
+Our National Collaborative for Education to Address the Social Determinants of Health is funded through a grant from the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Academic Units for Primary Care Training and Enhancement (AU-PCTE).
 Learn about the program and the research projects we are leading through this grant.

 The Center aims to attract talented Northwestern trainees to primary care, provide experiences that nurture their interest, and equip them with the skills they will need to function in the innovative healthcare delivery models of the future.
 Offering mentorship and career development programs, opportunities for clinical experiences (particularly in rural, underserved or international locations), and opportunities for trainees to conduct research and scholarship related to primary care are all ways to engage and encourage medical students and residents interested in primary care careers.